 Their first goal was an inspired one ... to raise funds to save a Coronado ferry that had been retired with the opening of the Coronado Bridge.

-When that goal proved to be beyond reach, the Association took on an activist posture, vigorously seeking artifacts, records, photos, and remembrances of Coronado's past.
+When that goal proved to be beyond reach, the Association took on a stewardship posture, vigorously seeking artifacts, records, photos, and remembrances of Coronado's past.

 Through exhibitions at a local bank, lectures, and Christmas Home Tours, the Association grew in membership, collections, and prestige.
 Soon, the association ranked as one of the largest of its kind in California relative to the size of its community.

 In 1987, the Board of Directors approved the purchase of 1126 Loma Avenue to house the first-ever permanent home for the Archives of the Association and a Coronado Museum.

 After 12 years of collecting and preserving Coronado's history, the Association's collection outgrew the historic house on Loma Avenue.
 In 1999, Don and Leslie Budinger began gifting the iconic historic Bank of Commerce building at 1100 Orange Avenue.
 This move would not have been possible without the visionary and philanthropic assistance of Mr. & Mrs. Budinger.

 Our building turned 100 in 2011, and recently received an historic designation from the Coronado Historic Resource Commission—the first ever by the Commission for a commercial building in Coronado.